PLOPdotJS/plopjs/README.md

 ###naming your plop correctly will allow for easy fluid installation.
 Not naming your plop correctly would result in error.
 ##using plop init allows a starting point to create a plop.json and start making your own plop template.
 This is your chance to be creative and customize your plop.

-###The init prompts will walk you through making a new plop.json file.
+###plop *init* prompts will walk you through making a new plop.json file.
 It will also make an empty README.md that you will need to populate and also an empty template directory.
 Make sure to make your template *INSIDE* the template directory.
 Any files other then the plop.json and README.md that are outside the template directory will not be included in your plop.

 ###Example of the plop.json prompt
 ```shell